-Hahndorf will celebrate their rich linage of artisan culture, over a month-long festival in September called Hahndorf.
+Hahndorf will again celebrate their rich linage of artisan culture, over a month-long festival in September called Hahndorf.
 Handmade.
 Handcrafted.
-Handpicked with more than 250 intimate events and experiences in and around the Main Street of the historic village.
+Handpicked with more than 300 intimate events and experiences in and around the Main Street of the historic village.

-Mikyla Gilbert, Marketing Manager of Hahndorf said the program was as rich and diverse as the traders in Hahndorf.
+Mikyla Gilbert, Marketing Manager of Hahndorf said the program this year was as rich and diverse as the traders in Hahndorf.

-“This festival provides a platform for locals to showcase their passion and dedication to their craft – whether that be making wine, jam or food, to creating art or simply igniting your curiosity to try something new.
+“This festival, in its second year provides a platform for locals to showcase their passion and dedication to their craft – whether that be making wine, gin or food, to creating art or simply igniting your curiosity to try something new.

 “We wanted an event that invites the community back together, in a safe, but seriously fun and connected way.
 This is why all events are small and intimate,” said Gilbert.

 The program is filled with bespoke experiences for all ages and tastes.
 Some of the highlights include:

 Make your own personalised dog collar for your favourite furry friend; learn the delicious art of making the perfect paella; undertake a number of wine master classes – from tasting, to blending, to drinking and even sabrage (knocking the top of a Champagne bottle with a sword!); experience culinary workshops and events that celebrate everything from chocolate and cheese, through to a German beer and food masterclass; you can even hav dinner in a taxidermy den!

 Join numerous historical and artistic workshops and talks; learn to make the perfect gin cocktail; make your own soap or face mask; cycle the Hahndorf wine & produce loop; learn how to arrange native flowers; or bring out your inner artist at The Cedars and be inspired by Hans and Nora Heysen or simply take a walk along the Main Street, soak up the atmosphere and enjoy the Pasteups Project about our hidden stories.
 There really is something for everyone!